School shootings with female shooters

 2015

-Sunghee Kwon, 46, repeatedly shot her 45-year-old professor ex-husband Raja Farhad at the University of South Carolina before shooting herself in the abdomen, Reuters reported.
+Sunghee Kwon, 46, reportedly killed her 45-year-old professor ex-husband Raja Fayad and took her own life at the University of South Carolina.

-“They had continued in a relationship after their divorce, including sharing a home, until just recently,” Richland County Coroner Gary Watts said in a statement at the time.
+“They had continued in a relationship after their divorce, including sharing a home, until just recently,” Richland County Coroner Gary Watts was quoted by Reuters as saying in a statement at the time.

 2010

-Professor Amy Bishop killed three people and hurt another three in a shooting at the University of Alabama in Huntsville, the FBI said in a report on mass shootings.
+Professor Amy Bishop killed three people and hurt another three in a shooting at the University of Alabama in Huntsville, the FBI said in a report.

 She was in a biology department meeting for a half-hour before she “stood up and began firing,” it said.